Data Integration Jobs

 Determines whether to include a detailed error log for a workflow that failed. |

-Get session statistics and log |
+Get Session Statistics and Log |

 Determines whether to retrieve session statistics and log messages. |

-Action on rerun |
+Action on Rerun |

-Workflow parameters file |
+Workflow Parameters File |

 Defines the path and name of the workflow parameters file.
 Variable Name: %%INF-WORKFLOW_PARAMETERS_FILE |

-Informatica Cloud Services Job
+Informatica CS Job

 Attribute |